-^{}There are no overdue amounts payable to micro and small enterprises as defined under Micro, Small and Medium Enterprises Development Act, 2006.
+^{}There are no overdue amounts payable to micro, small and medium enterprises as defined under Micro, Small and Medium Enterprises Development Act, 2006.
 Further, the Company has not paid any interest to any micro and small enterprises during the current year.